National Self-Detection Program for Scoliosis brochure

 The National Self-Detection Program for Scoliosis

 This information is designed to make parents of schoolgirls aware of the outward signs of scoliosis.
-From time to time all government and non-government girls’ schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the self-detection brochure from www.scoliosis-australia.org and distribute it to girls in Years 7 and 9 (11 and 13 years of age in most states and territories).
+Each year in July/August, all government and non-government girls’ schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the self-detection brochure from www.scoliosis-australia.org and distribute it to girls in Years 6 and 8 (10 and 12 years of age in most states and territories).
 This is the age range when scoliosis first appears.
 If after reading this brochure you or your parents think you may have this condition, please consult your family doctor.

 What Are The Outward Signs Of Scoliosis?